-'''

--no-forms

--no-extract

--no-assemble

--no-hq-print

-Cannot edit form fields
+-no-forms Cannot edit form fields

-Cannot extract text or graphics
+-no-extract Cannot extract text or graphics

-Cannot merge files etc.
+-no-assemble Cannot merge files etc.

-Cannot print high-quality
+-no-hq-print Cannot print high-quality

-'''

 Add these flags to the command line to prevent each operation.

 4.2 Encrypting a Document